 - The emptier a person's heart is, the more he or she needs to buy, own and consume.
-(204) - Obsession with consumerist lifestyle, above all when few people are capable of maintaining it, can only lead to violence and mutual destruction.
+(204) - Obsession with consumerist lifestyle, above all when few people can maintain this, it can only lead to violence and mutual destruction.
 (204) - The earth, our home is beginning to look more and more like an immense pile of filth.
-(21) - Christian spirituality proposes an alternative understanding of the quality of life, and encourages a prophetic and contemplative lifestyle, one capable of deep enjoyment free of obsession with consumption.
-(222)

-We must regain the conviction that we need one another, that we have a shared responsibility for others and the world, and that being good and decent are worth it.
+(21) - Christian spirituality proposes an alternative understanding of the quality of life and encourages a prophetic and contemplative lifestyle, one capable of deep enjoyment free of the obsession with consumption.
+(222) - We must regain the conviction that we need one another, that we have a shared responsibility for others and the world, and that being good and decent is worth it.
 (229)